Knasten/battle_ships/README.md

 * This is a battleships game made to run in Heroku terminal.
 Further down you will find a how to play explaning the game.
 * ![picture of terminal](./assets/images/readme_images/terminal.png)

-# Features
+# How to play!
-* You will have to hit all ships before your turns reach 0.
-* There will be 7 ships on a 8x8 grid (64 spaces.), and you will have 32 turns to hit all ship.
+* For each round, you will have to choose a row and a column.
+If a ship is present on thoose coordinates you will not lose a life.
+* You got 32 lifes before losing the game.
+And for each game there will be 7 ships on the board.
+* After the game ends you will be able to see where the ships were put.

 # Features
 * Features currently in-game: